Russia scraps law enforcement deal with U.S. in new blow to ties

 MOSCOW (Reuters) - Russia scrapped a law enforcement agreement with the United States on Wednesday, further turning back the clock on a “reset” in relations since President Vladimir Putin’s return to the Kremlin last year.

-Alexei Pushkov, a Putin ally who heads the international affairs committee in the lower parliament house, said Russia was “reformatting its relationship” with the United States.
+Lawmaker Alexei Pushkov, a Putin ally who heads the parliamentary committee on international affairs, welcomed the move.

-“This is already the third agreement canceled in the last half-year.
+“Russia is reformatting its relationship with the USA: this is already the third agreement cancelled in the last half-year.
 We are saying farewell to our dependence on ‘Power No. 1’,” he said on Twitter.

-Putin’s foreign policy rhetoric has frequently focused on external threats since he returned to the presidency in May.
+Since Putin’s return to the Kremlin in May, his foreign policy rhetoric has become increasingly focused on external threats, including from the United States which Russia has accused of trying to meddle in Russian politics.

-Moscow ordered the U.S. Agency for International Development to cease operations in Russia in October, saying the United States was using the mission to interfere in politics.

-It has also outlawed U.S.-funded “non-profit organizations that engage in political activity”.

-Moscow was infuriated by a U.S. law adopted in December that bars Russians accused of grave human rights abuses from entering the United States and freezes any assets they have there.
+Moscow was infuriated by a U.S. human rights bill that barred Russians accused of human rights abuses from entering the United States and freezed any assets they have there.

-It responded with legislation imposing similar measures and banned the adoption of Russian children by American families, damaging what was left of the “reset” in ties initiated by U.S. President Barack Obama at the start of his first term.
+It responded with a bill in December imposing similar measures and banned the adoption of Russian children by American families, clouding what was left of the “reset” in ties hailed by U.S. President Barack Obama at the start of his first term.

-Putin has also sought to shed Russia’s image as a financial aid recipient.
-The Foreign Ministry said the agreement was reached at a time when Moscow was short of funds for law enforcement, but Russia could now provide for itself.
+Moscow also outlawed U.S.-funded “non-profit organizations that engage in political activity” and last October ordered the U.S. Agency for International Development to cease operations in Russia, saying Washington was using the mission to interfere in politics.

+The government statement on Wednesday said Russia’s Foreign Ministry had been told to inform U.S. authorities about the withdrawal from the 11-year-old law enforcement agreement.
+The U.S. Embassy in Moscow declined immediate comment.

 Dmitry Trenin, director at the Carnegie Moscow Center think tank, said Putin was playing on Russians’ patriotism by portraying Washington as a meddling foreign power in an attempt to cast dissenters as traitors working for an outside threat.